Impress your family and friends and make sushi rolls at home! With sticky rice, veggies and fresh fish, you can have your own sushi bar!

 Making sure not to fill up everyone, and loving all things mini, I made little mini versions of handrolls.
 Sitting alongside the cut rolls, made for a cute little presentation.

 Making sushi at home is a lot easier than you think.
 The next time you grab 2 seats at your favorite sushi bar, you will appreciate the time and talent that goes into each piece.

 Time to practice your chopsticks dexterity!
 First lesson: Spicy Tuna!
-Come along Friends, grab a few sheets of seaweed….we’ve got some rolling to do!
+Come along Friends, grab a few sheets of seaweed….we’ve got some rolling to do because we love sushi!

 - Dry seaweed sheets

 - Assorted sashimi, ahi tuna, hamachi, octopus, shrimp, salmon

 - Wasabi, horseradish paste, optional depending on your heat tolerance